reclaimprotocol/attestor-core/docs/browser-rpc.md

 			console.log('got createClaim response', rpcRes.response)
 		}

-		// the witness will send you updates on the claim creation process
+		// the attestor will send you updates on the claim creation process
 		// these will have the type 'createClaimStep' if(rpcRes.type === 'createClaimStep') {
 			// this is an update on the claim creation process